rahulsanjay009/remarcable_rahul_2025/README.md

 The front-end application is integrated with Django and serves static files, running on http://127.0.0.1:8000/.
 Ensure your React build is correctly placed inside the Django static directory.

 ### 9. Running Django Admin
 username: test | password: test@123, Feel free to add products, categories and tags from the django admin page.
+To access Django Admin, navigate to `http://127.0.0.1:8000/admin`.

 ## Troubleshooting
 If you encounter issues, check: